daniknewgarden/webpack-config/README.md

 ### `npm build`

 Builds the app for production to the `build` folder. 🏗<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles files in production mode and optimizes the build for the best performance.

 ### `npm dev`